Substance Abuse and Addiction Treatment Resources in Ormond Beach

 - Prince of Peace Church Where: 600 S. Nova Rd.
 Ormond Beach, FL 32174 Tomoka Beachside Church Where: 221 Vining Ct.
 Ormond Beach, FL 32176

 SMART Recovery MeetingsThe SMART Recovery method is a 4-point program instead of 12 steps.
 The points help people in recovery build and maintain motivation; cope with urges to use drugs; manage their thoughts, feelings and behaviors and live a balanced life.
 The meetings help both those who suffer from substance misuse their families heal from the effects of addiction.
 SMART meetings are recommended as part of an aftercare program designed to keep people from using drugs and alcohol.
-Some meetings within 20 miles of Ormond Beach are:

 - Daytona Beach Treatment Center Where: 1823 Business Park Blvd.
 Daytona Beach, FL 32114

 Al-Anon and Nar-Anon MeetingsThese meetings are the sister meetings to AA and NA meetings, set up for families of those in recovery from alcohol and drug misuse.
 The parents, friends and even coworkers of those who suffer from addiction often need not only support but also guidance.
 Many family members suffer feelings of guilt and even anger when a loved one becomes addicted.
-Some meetings in and around Ormond Beach are:

 - Al-Anon Where: Church of The Holy Child 1225 W. Granada Blvd.
 Ormond Beach, FL 32174